Malorie Blackman OBE

 Malorie is a woman that never gave up on her dreams and through determination and resilience she has grasped it.

-It should be noted that Malorie have received many awards, including:
+It should be noted that Malorie has received many awards, including:

 Excel/Write Thing Children’s Author of the Year Award (1997)